apache/incubator-gluten/docs/Velox.md

 Note if testing with local S3-like service(Minio/Ceph), users may need to use different values for these configurations.
 E.g., on Minio setup, the "spark.hadoop.fs.s3a.path.style.access" need to set to "true".

 ## 2.6 Local Cache support
 Velox supports local cache when reading data from HDFS/S3.
-The feature is very useful if the remote storage is slow, e.g., reading from a public S3 repo.
-With this feature, Velox can asynchronously cache the data when reading from remote storage, and the future reading requests on already cached blocks will be serviced from local cache.
+The feature is very useful if remote storage is slow, e.g., reading from a public S3 bucket.
+With this feature, Velox can asynchronously cache the data on local disk when reading from remote storage, and the future reading requests on already cached blocks will be serviced from local cache files.
 To enable the local caching feature, below configurations are required:
 ```
 spark.gluten.sql.columnar.backend.velox.cacheEnabled // enable or disable velox cache, default off
 spark.gluten.sql.columnar.backend.velox.cachePath  // the folder to store the cache files, default to /tmp
 spark.gluten.sql.columnar.backend.velox.cacheSize  // the total size of the cache, default to 128MB
 spark.gluten.sql.columnar.backend.velox.cacheShards // the shards of the cache, default to 1
 ```
 It's recommened to mount SSDs to the cache path to get the best performance of local caching.
+On the start up of Saprk contenxt, the cache files will be allocated under "spark.gluten.sql.columnar.backend.velox.cachePath", with UUID based suffix, e.g. "/tmp/cache.13e8ab65-3af4-46ac-8d28-ff99b2a9ec9b0".
+Currently Gluten is not able to reuse the cache from last run, and the old cache files are left there after Spark context shutdown.

 # 3 Coverage